- 1 Article Summary

 Healthcare in Spain

 The healthcare in Spain system is among the best in the world, with both public and private services offering high-quality medical care.
-Expats moving to Spain should consider securing health insurance in Spain to access private healthcare facilities, which provide shorter wait times and English-speaking medical professionals.
+Expats moving to Spain from UK should consider securing health insurance in Spain to access private healthcare facilities, which provide shorter wait times and English-speaking medical professionals.

 Medical Insurance Spain